Ready to watch this entire course?

-(music playing) Hello, I'm Tim Grey.
-I've been taking photographs for as long as I can remember.
-And for the last 15 years, I've focused my energy on helping photographers make the most of their digital workflow, through books, magazine articles, speaking appearances and video training.
+- Hello, I'm Tim Grey.
+I've been taking photographs for as long as I can remember, and for the last 15 years, I've focused my energy on helping photographers make the most of their digital workflow, through books, magazine articles, speaking appearances, and video training.
 I've always been fascinated by the still image.
-Over the years, however, I've become increasingly interested in putting moving images to use as well.
-I'll often record short video clips that complement the subject I'm photographing, and then I incorporate those videos into slide shows and other methods of sharing the results with others.
+Over the years, however, I've become increasingly interested in putting moving images to use, as well.
+I'll often record short video clips that complement the subject I'm photographing, and then I incorporate those videos into slideshows, and other methods of sharing the results with others.

-Today's digital cameras enable you to record video with excellent quality and flexibility.
-Which is creating increased interest in capturing and sharing video, even among photographers who have long focused exclusively on the still image.
-In this course, I'm going to show you how much you can do with Adobe Photoshop Lightroom to manage, optimize and share your video clips right alongside your still photos.
-I'll start by showing you some of the basics of working with video in Lightroom, including how to import video clips, review those clips and delete any outtakes.
+Today's digital cameras enable you to record video with excellent quality and flexibility, which is creating increased interest in capturing and sharing video, even among photographers who have long focused exclusively on the still image.
+In this course, I'm going to show you how much you can do with Adobe Photoshop Lightroom, to manage, optimize, and share your videos clips, right alongside your still photos.
+I'll start by showing you some of the basics of working with video in Lightroom, including how to import video clips, review those clips, and delete any outtakes.